delvianv/delvianv/README.md

 ## About me

-**I specialise in building beautiful cross-platform desktop apps for Windows, macOS, and Linux using Python and Qt because we still need desktop apps for some tasks and most developers seem to be building web or mobile apps.
-Desktop apps are also more reliable and secure because they run on your computer, so you don’t need to rely on Internet access to use them and your data stays private.
-I also have experience
+**I'm a software developer specialising in making beautiful cross-platform desktop apps for Windows, macOS, and Linux using Python and Qt according to the GNOME Human Interface Guidelines.
+I also have experience in making web and mobile apps for iOS and Android using Django and JavaScript with React and React Native.**

-building web and mobile apps for iOS and Android using Django and JavaScript with React and React Native.**
+**I specialise in making desktop apps because most developers seem to be specialising in web or mobile apps, but we still need desktop apps for some activities.
+Desktop apps are also more reliable and secure because they run on your computer, so you don’t need to rely on Internet access to use them and your data stays private.**

 **My work experience for the past 18 years is a combination of hardware and software roles.
 Highlights in my career include maintaining communication equipment for the SA